LabWolfrum/Fritze_et_al.2023/structural_prediction_from_AlphaFold2/README.txt

 Fritze et al 2023 "Pathogenic variants in USH1G/SANS alter the protein interaction with the pre-RNA processing factors PRPF6 and PRPF31 of the spliceosome" are included.
-Structural prediction was performed with AlphaFold2 (see material and methods part) If you use any data please cite:
+Structural prediction was performed with AlphaFold2 (see material and methods part)

+If you use any data please cite:
 Fritze et al 2023
 Evans et al. 2021

+If you use data from Figure 4D+E and 7 please cite additionally:
+Charenton et al., 2019 (PDB: 6QW6)

 Description of the repository:
 -The repository incudes multiple sub-repository with names matching to the publication